GeoscienceAustralia/hiperseis/seismic/receiver_fn/README.md

 [RF Quality Filtering](#3-rf-quality-filtering) and an output file name -- it then generates a PDF report containing a standard set of visualisations of the RFs:

 * Pinwheel diagram showing RFs source directions around the full azimuthal range
 * Stacked RFs for R-component
-* Stacked RFs for T-component
+* Stacked RFs for T-component (only for P-RFs)
-* H-k stacking plot based on the stacked R-components
+* H-k stacking plot based on the stacked R-components (only for P-RFs)
-* Estimates of sediment thickness if de-reverberation was applied on a given station
+* Estimates of sediment thickness if de-reverberation was applied on a given station (only for P-RFs)

 Quality filters can be used to filter out spurious RFs, as described in usage details from `bulk_rf_report.py --help`.